 While your age and medical history will be considered, you shouldn’t assume you’re too young, too old or not healthy enough to become a donor.
 All major religions support organ and tissue donation for transplantation.
 Older Australians with chronic health conditions can be donors.
 Only a few medical conditions, such as transmissible diseases like HIV, may prevent someone being a donor.
-A person may not be able to donate for 12 months after having a tattoo.

-Less than 1% of all people who die in hospital can be considered for organ donation because they must die in specific circumstances.
+Only 1 - 2% of all people who die in hospital can be considered for organ donation because they must die in specific circumstances.
 Because the opportunity to become an organ donor is rare, it is important that we all make a decision about what we want and that we discuss it with our family.

 What organs and tissues can be donated?

 Organs that can be transplanted include the heart, lungs, liver, kidneys, intestine and pancreas.

 Tissues that can be transplanted include heart valves and other heart tissue, bone, tendons, ligaments, skin and parts of the eye such as the cornea and sclera.

 How does the donation process work?

 When a person dies in a situation where they can become an organ and/or tissue donor, the possibility of donation is raised with the family.